neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/001-story-of-a-tensor/CWK-Demystified.md

 print(output)
 ```

-The functional approach is typically used when building dynamic or one-off models, where you have more custom or per-call behavior.
-The object-oriented approach is used for more standard, reusable models, especially when working with pre-built layers and components that PyTorch provides within its `torch.nn` module.
-Each method has its use cases depending on your specific requirements and coding style preference.

-In MLX?
-Not much difference.
+In the context of neural network implementation, the choice between a functional approach and an object-oriented approach depends largely on the specific needs of the model and the preferences of the developer.

+The functional approach is often favored for creating dynamic or one-off models.
+This method allows for more customization and flexibility on a per-call basis, making it suitable for scenarios where each model instantiation might require unique behaviors or configurations.

+On the other hand, the object-oriented approach is typically employed for more standard, reusable models.
+This approach is particularly advantageous when leveraging pre-built layers and components provided by PyTorch's `torch.nn` module.
+It facilitates better organization and encapsulation of model behaviors, making the code more modular, maintainable, and scalable.

+MLX is very similar to PyTorch.

 ```python